dhis2/dhis2-core/dhis-2/dhis-web-api/src/main/resources/openapi/EventsExportController.md

 ### `*.parameter.EventRequestParams.enrollmentEnrolledAfter`

 Get events with enrollments that were enrolled after given date and time.
+This parameter is inclusive, so results with the exact date and time specified will be included in the response.
 If no time is specified, first millisecond of the day is used.

 ### `*.parameter.EventRequestParams.enrollmentEnrolledBefore`

 Get events with enrollments that were enrolled before given date and time.
+This parameter is inclusive, so results with the exact date and time specified will be included in the response.
 If no time is specified, last millisecond of the day is used.

 ### `*.parameter.EventRequestParams.status`